trust-mfn-berlin/animals-as-objects/vault/material.of-disappearance-and-rediscovery.md

 <figcaption>

-_Monitor lizard preserved in alcohol from the Herpetological Collection at the Museum of Natural History Berlin.
+_Monitor lizard preserved in alcohol from the Herpetological Collection at the Museum für Naturkunde Berlin.
 (Image: Frank Tillack/MfN.
 All rights reserved.)_

 </figcaption>